Finder Score for business loans

 You can apply for a $300,000 business loan by following these general steps.
 But beware: The application process is usually more intensive for a loan of this size than for financing under $100,000.

-- Decide on the type of loan your business needs.
+- Decide which type of loan your business needs.
 If you need funds to cover overhead costs during a construction project, a line of credit could be the way to go.
 But if you only need funds to onboard and train a team of new employees, a term loan is likely a better choice.

 - Compare business loan providers and check your eligibility.
 This could involve setting up an appointment with a loan officer at a bank.
 Or use a connection service that partners with both bank and online lenders to quickly compare offers.